JASchilz/RoverMUD/README.md

 $ python mud_main.py
 ```

 You may then telnet to the server on port 7777.
-Recommend running RoverMUD within a 'screen' session.
+Recommend running RoverMUD server within a 'screen' session.

+Type 'help' after logging in to see available commands.

 Status
 ======